 Adam Dunn: 46 Home Runs in 2004

 The 2004 season was the first of three straight years in which Adam Dunn led the league in strikeouts, but this was a certified power breakout for the outfielder.
-It was his first of five straight 40-homer seasons, which was a number he’d ultimately get to six different times during his career.
+It was his first of five straight 40-homer seasons, which was a number he’d ultimately get to six times during his career.

 By the looks of it, Dunn enjoyed putting together a huge performance every other month in 2004.
 He began in April with eight homers, 18 RBI, and a 1.288 OPS.
 After a .717 OPS in May, it went back up to 1.052 in June with 11 homers and 21 RBI.
 While his .947 OPS in July isn’t too shabby, it went back up in August to 1.001 with another 11 homers and 22 RBI.